—Submitted by Omotayo from Norway

 As I sat for the 2nd phase of the interview, I thought it was going to be a question-and-answer exam.
 Surprisingly, it was a written exam.
 There were 16 questions.
 15 of the 16 questions were almost word for word what I’d read from my diary that morning.
 Seeing this, excitement gripped my heart.
 My first words were “ God I thank you”.
 I tingled with Joy as I happily reproduced back the answers.

 I didn’t receive a response after the said time…

 We began to talk.
-He started with subject-specific questions and gradually veered into more general questions.
-That was when he asked me why I was holding a Christian book.
-Now that was a logical question as my names reflect my Moslem background.
-I told him I was born a Moslem but was miraculously converted to Christianity.
+The director asked me questions starting with subject-specific questions and gradually veered into more general questions.
+This was when he asked me why I was holding a Christian book.
+Now, that was a logical question as my names reflect my Moslem background.
+I replied, that I was born a Moslem but was miraculously converted to Christianity.
 On hearing this, he immediately called the office secretary (the late Kate Okafor) to give me my employment letter to sign.

 What I later found out from Kate…

 Kate later explained that the company had already selected the 1st candidate and had reservations to pick me as the 2nd candidate.
 They’ve had an issue with a former Moslem employee, so this time around the company wanted an employee who would fully participate in the company’s values.
 My confirmation was delayed because my two first names are Moslem names.
 Even today, I often wondered why they still held on to me.
 This God is good!
 All glory to God!

 You will be encouraged by Amaka’s story, How God Answered Specific Prayers to Clear my Debt